 Windows 10 Upgrade Process

 Windows 10 will use partition switching according to the pre-session presentation by Microsoft on how to upgrade to Windows 10.
 If enough space is not available, Windows 10 may expand the system partition to make room for the new OS.
-Likewise, on mobile phones, the app files and customizable system files may be transferred to SD card in case of low storage space.
+Likewise, on mobile phones, the app files and customizable system files may be transferred to an SD card in case of low storage space.
 We had talked about how Windows 10 will reduce its footprint to save space using smart compression algorithms.
 Please take a look at the below image to see how Microsoft intends to update mobile phones with Windows 10.